morewings/storybook-addon-theme-provider/README.md

 ## Install

-1. Install addon with the package manager of your choice.
+1. Install add-on with the package manager of your choice.

 ```shell
 npm i -D storybook-addon-theme-provider